 Greg and I adopted 17 rescued animals beginning the year we were married in 1992 – eleven cats, four dogs, and two horses.
 Many of these were especially challenging cases.
 Fox and Dana dog, adopted in the year 2000, were 80-pounders of unknown origin who had been picked up eating from garbage cans on the streets of Oakland, California.
 Greg and I worked through these dogs’ many behavior issues, and had Dana for ten years and Fox for over 13 years.

-Itchy dog, who we adopted in 2013, was a PETA rescue with heartworm disease who was initially given no more than a year to live – but we arranged the veterinary care necessary to cure him, and he is still alive and well today.
+Itchy dog, who we adopted in 2013, was a PETA rescue with heartworm disease who was initially given no more than a year to live – but we arranged the veterinary care necessary to cure him, and he lived out his final years in style until succumbing to cancer in June 2017.

 Greg and I transitioned from city to country life in 2012, buying our small farm in Middleburg, Virginia – and then, through a program of our local Loudoun Wildlife Conservancy, establishing our farm as a certified wildlife sanctuary.